Foster Home Licensing

 Our agency is continually looking for good, nurturing families to provide temporary care for children in foster care.
 We are especially interested in recruiting homes for teenagers and sibling groups.
 A good foster parent is someone who copes well with change; works well with teams, has patience for imperfect behavior and can give without expecting immediate rewards.

-- MAPP training (preferred) is offered in 2 different sessions per year.
+- Complete 30 hours of pre service training.
+MAPP training (preferred) is offered in 2 different sessions per year.
 One beginning in the Spring (March) and the other beginning in the Fall (September).
-Each sessions is 3 hours per week, for 10 weeks on Thursdays from 6-9.
+Each session is 3 hours per week, for 10 weeks on Thursdays from 6-9.
 Childcare is not provided.

 Watauga County DSS offers the TIPS-MAPP curriculum, which stands for Trauma Informed Partnering for Safety – Model Approach to Partnerships in Parenting.
 The TIPS-MAPP focuses on the necessary skills to prepare families to become a foster family.
 The classes are a requirement to become a foster/adoptive parent and are being offered free of charge.
 Each class will be held at the Watauga County Department of Social Services (Health and Human Services Building) in Boone.
 There are 30 hours of training involved in each series of foster parent (TIPS-MAPP) classes.